bethmij/play-tech/readme.md

 ![image](./Screenshot/msg.png)

-- It shows the attachment file which contains emoji, gifs and stickers
+- It shows the attachment file which contains emoji, gifs, and stickers

 ![image](./Screenshot/emojiPane.png)